 Salcedo has had extensive ties to the Bruin program for many years.
 He graduated from UCLA with a Bachelor's Degree in Political Science and was part of three of the Bruins' four NCAA Championship teams.
 He was a ball boy for UCLA during its first championship year in 1985, scored the game-winning penalty kick in the 1990 Championship game and was an assistant coach for the 2002 squad.
 In addition, his father Hugo was a UCLA assistant coach from 1978-79 and a member of the 1972 U.S. Olympic team and will be serving as the FIFA Chairman of the 2014 World Cup.
 His brother Eddie was a UCLA letterwinner in 1995.

-Salcedo and his wife Rebecca have been married for 10 years, and they have three children, Matteo (8), Malea (6) and Marco (4).
+Salcedo and his wife Rebecca have been married for 11 years, and they have four children, Matteo (9), Malea (7), Marco (5) and Macsen (1).